 A funeral or memorial service is a reflection of your cultural, spiritual, and religious beliefs.
 It also reflects the personality of the deceased and the loved ones who are planning the service.
 As such, every funeral is unique.
-However, there are elements that are common to most funerals and memorial services.
+However, some elements of a funeral are common to most memorial services and funerals.

-Whether or not certain elements will be included, and the order in which the elements are presented will depend on personal preference.
-However, if you are planning a funeral, the list can be helpful in presenting you with the most common options.
-You are not limited to these components and you are not required to include them all.
+Whether or not certain elements will be included and the order in which the elements are presented depends on personal preference.
+However, if you plan a funeral, the list can help you decide what elements to include.
+You are not limited to these components, and you are not required to include them all.

 Elements of a Funeral

-Throughout history, the use of music has played an important in helping us mark life events.
+Throughout history, music has played an important part in marking life events.
 The same is true for funeral music.
-It helps us embrace our loss, deal with our feelings of sadness, and begin the journey of working through our grief.
+Music is one of those elements of a funeral that helps us embrace our loss, deal with our feelings of sadness, and begin the journey of working through our grief.
 Funeral music also helps to set the tone for the service.
-If for example, the service will be religious, then traditional hymns and spiritual music are appropriate.
+If, for example, the service will be religious, then traditional hymns and spiritual music are appropriate.
 If the tone is joyous, then upbeat selections may work.
 Music can also be used to personalize the service.
 The deceased’s favorite song will invoke certain memories for the loved ones.
 You have many options when it comes to selecting music.
 Anything within the bounds of good taste can be appropriate.

-The eulogy is a speech that is given by a friend, associate, or family member to honor the life of the deceased.
-The eulogy may also be delivered by a clergy member, the person officiating the ceremony, or a funeral celebrant.
-A well prepared and delivered eulogy will evoke memories of the person who has died and offer comfort and joy to those in attendance.
+The eulogy is a speech given by a friend, associate, or family member to honor the deceased’s life.
+The eulogy may also be delivered by a clergy member, officiating the ceremony or a funeral celebrant.
+A well prepared and delivered eulogy will evoke memories of the person who has died and offers comfort and joy to those in attendance.
 You are not limited to one eulogy.
 It is not uncommon to see services with as many as three.
 If you do opt for multiple eulogies, they should be kept brief.

 The funeral or memorial service is the perfect way to honor your loved one by having those who cared about him or her share memories.
 In fact, incorporating memories is a very effective way to personalize the service.
-In addition to the eulogy, you may ask that those close to the deceased share a special memory or speak about your loved one.
+You may ask that those close to the deceased share a special memory or speak about your loved one in addition to the eulogy.
 You may also display photographs or a tribute video.
 There are many ways you can incorporate memories into the service.
 Whatever works for your family and fits with your spiritual and cultural beliefs will be appropriate.

-The committal service is a ritual element of the service where the remains of the deceased are committed to their final disposition.
-The ritual is often religious but it does not have to be.
+The committal service is a ritual element of the service where the deceased’s remains are committed to their final disposition.
+The ritual is often religious, but it does not have to be.
 The committal service may take place at the graveside, funeral chapel, or some other appropriate location.
-In the case of cremation, the committal may take place at the crematorium, funeral home, or chapel.
+In the cremation case, the committal may take place at the crematorium, funeral home, or chapel.
 If you would like to include a committal service, your clergy or the funeral director can help guide you on the appropriate prayer or reading to include.